 Leith Hill Half Marathon

-Included with race entry are a personalised race number, a commemorative reusable medal that doubles as a coaster, a bottle of local beer, and a full cooked English breakfast with a vegetarian option.
-Entrants may purchase a branded finisher T-shirt with a name on the back until three weeks before race day.
-Race fees are not refundable but places may be transferred to another runner.
-The event holds permit number ARC/26/0126 and donates any profits to a local charity, Mid Surrey Community Fridges.
+Race HQ is at The Priory School, West Bank, Dorking, Surrey.
+The event provides four water stations located at about 2, 5, 8 and 11 miles and is supported by marshals along the course.
+Entry includes a personalised race number, a commemorative reusable medal that can double as a coaster, a bottle of local beer, and a full cooked English breakfast with a vegetarian option.
+There is an option to purchase a branded finisher running T shirt with a name on the back until three weeks before race day.